MorganBat/pi-marketplace/README.md

 #### Functionality/Features:
 **Accounts:**
 The first step to use the website is to register a user account.
-Pi Marketplace doesn't differentiate between Buyer and Seller accounts, the same account is used for both.
+Pi Marketplace doesn't differentiate between Buyer and Seller accounts, the same account can be used for both.
 Once an account is registered and verified then the user can list a Raspberry pi for Sale, or purchase a Raspberry Pi listed on the site.

 Accounts are handled by the ```devise``` gem.
+Payments are handled by the ```stripe``` gem.

 **Listings:**
 The main page of the website lists all of the Raspberry Pis currently for sale.
 From here a user can create a new listing, edit or delete their own listings, or go through to view more information about any listing.